-Evangelism starts with proximity, and genuine interest expressed through conversation and organic relationship building.
+Church evangelism strategies start with proximity, and genuine interest expressed through conversation and organic relationship building.
 Oftentimes churches start evangelism training with how to articulate the gospel.

-But when your church folks no longer have connection with people far from God, it doesn’t matter how eloquent your gospel presentation rolls.
+But when your church folks no longer have a connection with people far from God, it doesn’t matter how eloquent your gospel presentation rolls.

-When you develop your own strategy, you can’t help but develop unique language for the process of evangelism.
+When you develop your own strategy, you can’t help but develop a unique language for the process of evangelism.
 This distinct terminology flows out of your church culture for your surrounding community culture.

-In a sense, new language is a part of incarnating the the truth of the gospel in your time and place.
+In a sense, the new language is a part of incarnating the truth of the gospel in your time and place.

 For example, one church in the bible belt, uses the language of “hope” as a door opener in conversation.
 Another, in the deeply unchurched Pacific Northwest uses the terminology of ”self-reliance” to clarify the problem of a life disconnected from God.